 - Your broker seemingly alters their overall strategy without consulting you first

 If you have any suspicions, it is vital to start gathering evidence.
 Initially, that can mean retaining account statements, correspondence, and other documentation that might support your case.
-It is often best to consult an investment fraud attorney at the earliest possible opportunity, as they can be pivotal in the evidence-gathering phase.
+It is often best to consult an investment fraud lawyer at the earliest possible opportunity, as they can be pivotal in the evidence-gathering phase.
 They can use their experience of past cases to provide insight into precisely what to look for and can work on compiling a dossier of documentation that can potentially remain relevant all the way through to the court process.
 To prove investment fraud, the claimant must provide evidence that a financial professional was reckless or negligent in their duties to the client.
 There must also be evidence that the claimant’s reliance on the services provided caused them loss or damages.

 Is Investment Fraud a Crime?